dgroomes/browser-extension-framework/example/README.md

 # example

-This is an example browser extension that uses WebExtensionFramework.
+This is an example browser extension that uses BrowserExtensionFramework.

 ## "Detect Code Libraries"

 This example browser extension is called *Detect Code Libraries* (DCL).
-It uses WebExtensionFramework and adds code to the web page to detect what JavaScript libraries are loaded.
+It uses BrowserExtensionFramework and adds code to the web page to detect what JavaScript libraries are loaded.
 It tries to detect if jQuery, Vue or Lodash is loaded.
 (This is a limited list, but this is just a contrived browser extension example!).